 More MBA candidates are flocking to business schools in Asia.
-According to the Graduate Management Admission Council (GMAC), 37% of business schools in the Asia Pacific region reported growth in domestic applications in 2020, with 45% seeing an increase in applications from international candidates.
+According to the Graduate Management Admission Council (GMAC), 63% of business schools in the Asia Pacific reported growth in applications in 2021, outperforming the rest of the world.

 Top Asian business schools—in China and Hong Kong, Singapore, and India—offer candidates exposure to some of the world's fastest-growing markets where employers are racing to recruit MBA students.

-Asian business schools also offer a quality education without the high cost demanded by their counterparts in the United States.
+Asian business schools also offer a quality education without the high tuition fees demanded by many of their counterparts in the United States.

 Best Business Schools in Asia

 Based in the city of Kolkata, the IIM is at the heart of one of the largest city economies in India, with major industries in the city including textiles, agriculture, and metals.
 Triple-accredited by EQUIS, AMBA, and AACSB, this Asian business school appears at number 68 on the FT’s list.